RubDevs/Sentiment-Analyzer/README.md

 ## Swagger

 The API is documented using [Swagger](https://docs.nestjs.com/openapi/introduction).
 You can view the API docs when running the project locally by going to http://localhost:3000/docs.

+## CI

+Every push to main will trigger the CI pipeline to build and publish a Docker image with the dev tag to my public [Docker Hub](https://hub.docker.com/r/rubsdevs/sentiment-analyzer/) and there’s also a way to tag the image for a different environment, if a tag called `qa-*` is pushed the image will be tagged as qa.
+This is only to demonstrate how we could publish different versions of the image.